Egyptian National Police: Relations with public

 The police in Egypt lost some prestige during the 2011 Revolution.
-According to one source (csmonitor.org), the Egyptian police, "once feared by civilians, are now seen as leftover elements of Mubarak's regime and treated with little respect.
+According to one source the Egyptian police, "once feared by civilians, are now seen as leftover elements of Mubarak's regime and treated with little respect.
 Pulled off the streets after violently cracking down on protests in January, they are now trying to reshape their role in the post-Mubarak Egypt."
 Police brutality is credited with being one of the causes of the revolution, and as of June 2011 several police officers are being tried for the killing of "hundreds of demonstrators" during the revolution.
 According to government statistics, 90 police stations have been burnt since the start of the revolution.
 The government has taken steps to address public concerns and police demoralization.

 In response to a planned July 8 rally protesting the release on bail of police accused of murdering protesters during the revolution, interim interior minister Mansour el-Essawy promised to purge up to 700 corrupt senior police officers.
 However protesters complained that five months after the revolution where almost 1000 people were killed, only one officer has been convicted of wrongdoing and he has not yet been incarcerated.